 An incision is made in your neck, along a crease in your skin.

-Half of the thyroid gland (lobectomy) may be taken out.
-Or most of the gland (subtotal thyroidectomy) may be taken out.
-In some cases, all of the gland (total thyroidectomy) is taken out.
-The doctor may not know how much to take until the surgery.
+Half of the thyroid gland may be taken out (lobectomy).
+Or most of the gland may be taken out (subtotal thyroidectomy).
+In some cases, all of the gland is taken out (total thyroidectomy).
+The surgeon may not know how much to take until the surgery.

 The incision is then closed with surgical strips, clips, or stitches (sutures).
-A drain may be left in the incision.
+A thin tube (drain) may be left in the incision.
 This helps remove fluid that can build up.

 It may take a few hours for the anesthesia to wear off.
 You will get up and walk around soon after the surgery.
 You will be watched for bleeding.